Deals on banks and budget lift mood at EU summit

 After late-night talks in Luxembourg that followed 18 hours of unsuccessful bargaining last week, European Union finance ministers finally agreed how to share the costs of future bank failures among investors and wealthy savers.

-Separately, negotiators for the European Parliament, the European Commission and EU member governments clinched agreement on a 960 billion euro ($1.25 trillion) seven-year budget for the bloc for the period 2014-20, ending months of squabbling.
+Separately, negotiators for the European Parliament, the European Commission and EU member governments clinched agreement on a 960 billion euro (819.4 billion pounds) seven-year budget for the bloc for the period 2014-20, ending months of squabbling.

 That cleared the way for a drama-free summit, at which EU Council President Herman Van Rompuy said the 27 leaders, joined by industry and trade union representatives, aimed to achieve results for young job seekers and small businesses.